Drive-P2D: A Progressive Perception-to-Decision Benchmark for VLMs in Autonomous Driving: Drive-P2D

 \textbf{High-risk scenario design.} Due to the scarcity of high-risk scenarios, collecting sufficient data for these cases can be challenging and may limit the pretraining of VLMs.
 However, these scenarios are critical for safe driving, and thus we evaluate them to assess the generalization capability of VLMs.
 Each scenario is rated by two expert annotators using a five-point risk scale (1: minimal, 5: severe, see Appendix~\ref{app:risk-rubric}).
 The average score is used as the final rating, and scenarios with a score of 4 or higher are designated as high-risk scenarios, resulting in a total of \textbf{1.6K} questions for analysis.

 \textbf{Similar-scene robustness.} Humans can identify task-relevant information and ignore redundant cues, enabling accurate decision-making in visually similar scenarios.
 To test whether models exhibit this fine-grained capability, we construct \textbf{60} near-duplicate pairs based on similarity filtering in Sec.~3.1.
 We evaluate model performance on Decision-1 using both the single-image accuracy and the joint accuracy (the probability that both images in a pair are answered correctly).
 Comparison with the squared baseline of individual accuracies evaluates whether decisions reflect causal understanding rather than superficial feature associations, thereby assessing VLMs’ robustness in causal reasoning.
-Representative near-duplicate examples are provided in Appendix~\ref{app:similar}.
+Representative examples are provided in Appendix~\ref{app:similar}.

 \textbf{Correlation analysis.} Benefiting from our three-level design (Object, Scene, and Decision), which establishes a progressive rather than independent structure, we explore the internal consistency of model behavior across perception and decision dimensions by computing pairwise Pearson correlations among all task scores for each model.
 This analysis reveals whether enhancements in one capability co-occur with gains or trade-offs in others.
-The resulting correlation matrices provide evidence for the multimodal reasoning across cognitive stages within VLMs.
+The resulting correlation matrices characterize how performance transfers across the progressive perception-to-decision levels.